The Debate Between Liberal and Conservative - 12.21

 The fact that it was Christmas, you know, like you said, some of them didn't have shoes, which I don't know how that's possible.

-I know, I I couldn't I agree with you.
+I agree with you.

-I mean, Washington has started out in the defense of New York in August 24th with about 20,000 men.
+I mean, Washington started out in the defense of New York in August 24th with about 20,000 men.

-When he crosses the Delaware into pen into Pennsylvania on December seven, eight, and nine, he's down to about three thousand five hundred, four thousand at best.
+When he crosses to Delaware into Pennsylvania on December 7, 8th, and 9, he's down to about 3,500, 4,000 at best.

-Um but um the morale um uh was was uh predictable because of lack of pay, lack of food, lack of clothing, medicine was was shaky at best.
+But the morale was predictable because of lack of pay, lack of food, lack of clothing.

 But it's interesting.

-And of course, that's the pamphlet that starts out.
+And, of course, that's the pamphlet that starts out.

 These are the times that try men's souls.

-It's uh that apparently was a huge boost to morale.
+That apparently was a huge boost to morale.

 That's unbelievable.